 Kyoto is one of the most beautiful, famous, and important cities in Japan.
 It’s so important and beautiful that it was “spared” during World War II.
 The United States decided not to drop the atomic bomb on a city that holds so much cultural value.
 You could spend a week in the former Japanese capital and still not have time to visit all its temples.

-What to do and see in Kyoto in 2 days?
-15 essentials of Kyoto
+What to See and Do in Kyoto in 2 Days?
+15 Essentials of Kyoto

 Centre: